brozena/brozena-old.github.io/_posts/2019-02-20-nobody-falls-halfway.md

 Finally, after ten years of medication, I wanted to reassess the full spectrum of available treatment options for bipolar disorder — especially those aiming at its many causes, rather than just managing its symptoms.

+Many of us struggle with the commitment to medicated life because it simply *feels better* not to take it.
+Once we stabilize into a medication regimen, we inevitably believe that we are ready to go without.
+In addition to taking for granted the stability of medicated life, I have found the gravitational pull towards elevated mood states to be especially frustrating.
+Oftentimes these states do yield very real and brilliant moments of creativity.
+But the massive caveat comes later, as the state inevitably reveals itself to be unsustainable.

+Although I had most certainly gone through these common cycles of stability and the near-universal desire to wean from meds earlier in life, it is the pull towards elevated states that I must explore here.

 As Kay Redfield Jamison has written, the most exuberant of us require more shielding than others.
-And so, *again* I learn that medicated life offers much of the required armor to manage myself as an exuberant person in this world -- while loved ones in my life wait in worry for me to realize this perennial truth.
+And so, *again* I learn that medicated life offers much of the required armor to manage myself as an exuberant person in this world — while loved ones in my life wait in worry for me to realize this perennial truth.

  **Hypomania is** considered to be a mild form of madness.
 It is the state of consciousness I frequent when I go without medication.
 In mice, when hypomania is induced, they tend to try to escape their environment.
 It is, simply put, "not yet madness."